CSCfi/csc-user-guide/docs/apps/python-data.md

 The `python-data` module is available on Puhti only.
 Versions are numbered as `X.Y.Z-N`, where `X.Y.Z` is the version of the Python interpreter included, and `N` is a running version number starting from 1.
 Current versions are:

+- `python-data/3.9-1` installed in June 2021, includes newer versions, for example: Scikit-learn 0.24.2, Pandas 1.2.4 and JupyterLab 3.0.16
 - `python-data/3.7.6-1` installed in June 2020, includes newer versions, for example: Scikit-learn 0.23.1, Pandas 1.0.4 and JupyterLab 2.1.4.
 - `python-data/3.7.3-1` installed in July 2019.